konstantindenerz/spaceship-prompt/README.md

 - Current Kubectl context (`☸️`).
 - Current Terraform workspace (`🛠`).
 - Package version, if there's is a package in current directory (`📦`).
+- Angular version, if there's a package with @angular/core dependency in current directory (`🅰️`)
 - Current battery level and status:
   - `⇡` - charging;
   - `⇣` - discharging;